ESeufert/theseus_growth/README.md

 + A `params` dict that contains coefficients for a number of different shape functions;
 + Some other miscellaneous data, like interpolation models;

-(**_Note that this example represents a very simple retention profile construction. `create_profile` can take many more inputs -- for a more in-depth explanation of the Theseus library, see the documentation on QuantMar_**)

 With the Facebook retention profile created, cohort projections can be generated from it.
 First, the profile can be visualized with the `plot_retention` function:

 ```python